 It’s always a little bittersweet when a vacation is over, but remember that part of the fun is preserving the memories.
 Turn your notebook into a travel scrapbook for yourself and your friends.
 Become a subject matter expert for someone else—make a public version of your note for others to see.
 Just be sure to take out any private information before you do.

-Get these templates to start your travel planning and making 2018 happen!
+Get these templates to start your travel planning and make that dream vacation happen!